California “Aggravated Battery” Laws | Penal Code 243(d) PC

-- Self-Defense: You may act in self-defense to prevent unreasonable risk of injury to yourself or another.
+You may act in self-defense to prevent unreasonable risk of injury to yourself or another.
 It is applicable regardless of the alleged victim’s sex or size.
-Furthermore, there is no requirement that you retreat when faced with a threat of force, and a you can freely stand your ground to defend yourself or another from harm.
+Furthermore, there is no requirement that you retreat when faced with a threat of force, and you can freely stand your ground to defend yourself or another from harm.

-- Reasonable Discipline: The law allows a parent to discipline a child by imposing reasonable punishment.
+The law allows a parent to discipline a child by imposing reasonable punishment.
 For instance, a parent may spank a child who has misbehaved without being criminally liable so long as the spanking is reasonable.
 Thus, the degree of striking a child can be part of someone’s lawful parental authority.

-- Accident: Violent criminal offenses require you to act with a specific purpose.
+Violent criminal offenses require you to act with a specific purpose.
 Moreover, the law holds that if a person causes injury or damages based on an accident or through misfortune, then no crime was committed.

-- Injury Level: The level of injury may be a matter of interpretation to argue.
+The level of injury may be a matter of interpretation to argue.
 This is applicable when the alleged victim suffers borderline injuries that may not be severe or rise to the level of being “serious.”
 Moreover, your accuser may have suffered only minor or moderate harm.

 What Are Examples Of Aggravated Battery?

 - Dan was arguing with his roommate over unpaid rent.
 Dan pushed his roommate back causing his roommate to slip and strike his head on the kitchen counter.
 His roommate suffered a head injury that required staples.
 Here, Dan would be charged with aggravated battery causing serious bodily injury under PC 243(d).
-Although Dan did not directly cause his roommate’s injury, the injury was the natural and probable consequence to Dan’s willful act.
+Although Dan did not directly cause his roommate’s injury, the injury was the natural and probable consequence of Dan’s willful act.

 - Bob was in a bar arguing with another patron.
 Bob punched the patron in the face.
-When police arrived, the patron said he’s suffering from a headache.
+When police arrived, the patron said he was suffering from a headache.
 Bob was arrested for aggravated battery.
 Here, the patron’s injury might not be sufficient for aggravated battery charges because the level of injury was only minor.
-However, if it can be determined that the patron’s headache was actually a concussion, then Bob can be charged aggravated battery.
+However, if it can be determined that the patron’s headache was actually a concussion, then Bob can be charged with aggravated battery.